Gear Ratio & Torque Calculator Skip to main content

 Industrial Free Pro Features Available

-Gear Ratio Calculator: Compound Train Speed and Torque
+Gear Ratio & Torque Calculator: Compound Train Speed and Torque

 Calculate Overall Gear Ratio, Output RPM, and Output Torque for Up to 4 Stages

-Free gear ratio calculator for millwrights, maintenance techs, and machine designers.
-Enter tooth counts for up to 4 stages to get the overall gear ratio, output RPM, and output torque.
-Applies per-stage efficiency losses for spur, helical, bevel, worm, and planetary gear types.
-Uses the standard power formula HP = T x RPM / 5252.
+Free gear ratio planning calculator for millwrights, maintenance techs, and machine designers.
+Enter tooth counts for up to 4 stages to get the overall gear ratio, output RPM, output torque, efficiency loss, and heat-loss estimate.
+Uses driven teeth divided by driving teeth and the conventional shop formula HP = T x RPM / 5252.

 PREVIEW All Pro features are currently free for a limited time.
 No license key required.